About Clinical Studies

 - Observational study.
 A type of study in which people are observed or certain outcomes are measured.
 No attempt is made by the researcher to affect the outcome — for example, no treatment is given by the researcher.

 - Clinical trial (interventional study).
 During clinical trials, researchers learn if a new test or treatment works and is safe.
 Treatments studied in clinical trials might be new drugs or new combinations of drugs, new surgical procedures or devices, or new ways to use existing treatments.
-Find out more about the five phases of clinical trials on ClinicalTrials.gov or the National Cancer Institute phases of cancer trials.
+Find out more about the five phases of non-cancer clinical trials on ClinicalTrials.gov or the National Cancer Institute phases of cancer trials.